English Crime Vocabulary

 Suspect

-A suspect is someone who is thought to have possibly committed a crime based on evidence or witness testimony.
+A suspect is someone believed to have committed a crime based on evidence or witness statements.
+Police investigate suspects during criminal cases.

 Motive